tobias-walle/rush/README.md

 ```bash
 $ rh app <arguments> <option>
 ```
-Setups the app and generates all the boilerplate for you.
+Set up the app and generates all the boilerplate for you.

 _Options:_